Cost of Living in Grenada

 If you are thinking about moving to Grenada, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Grenada varies depending on the type of accommodation and location.
 Generally, rental prices for apartments and houses range from moderate to expensive.
 Prices for furnished apartments and houses can be higher than for unfurnished ones.
-Additionally, the cost of housing in Grenada is affected by the demand for the area, with more popular areas tending to be more expensive," wrote a person living in Grenada.
+Additionally, the cost of housing in Grenada is affected by the demand for the area, with more popular areas tending to be more expensive," said one person in Grenada.

 What are typical rental prices for expats in Grenada?

-"The rental price for a nice 1 bedroom apartment in Grenada can range from around $500 to $1,000 per month, while a nice 2 bedroom apartment can range from around $800 to $1,500 per month," said an expat in Grenada.
+"The rental price for a nice 1 bedroom apartment in Grenada can range from around $500 to $1,000 per month, while a nice 2 bedroom apartment can range from around $800 to $1,500 per month," mentioned one expat in Grenada.

 What appliances are typically included in a rental?